Healing the Past, Protecting the Future

 The relationship between the Commission and the governments that make up the Organization of American States derives its strength from the democratic practices of its member states.
 Greater democracy and greater respect for democratic governance in each of our countries is crucial to the success of the Inter-American system.
 The reverse is also true: the less democratic a given government, even when it has arisen legitimately from the ballot boxes, the greater the friction and resistance against accepting, in their integrity, the jurisdictional decisions of the Commission and the Court.

 Non-democratic governments often complain about a supposed “extraterritoriality,” which is a codeword for what they consider intrusion in their national affairs.
-We have witnessed this tendency in recent cases in Peru and elsewhere.
-Governments that make alliances with sectors that have little interest in the promotion of human rights on our continent are the ones that reject the autonomous decisions of the Commission.
+We have witnessed this tendency in recent cases in

 To ensure their unfettered grasp on power, they rely on obfuscation and heated rhetoric to avoid oversight and prevent the application of the Commission’s recommendations.
 And when these tactics fail, they completely reject the Commission’s legitimacy, with threats to leave the Inter-American system altogether.
 Former President Fujimori attempted to do exactly that.